-Set out below are the associates of the Group as at 31st December 2017 and 2016.
-The associates as listed below have share capital consisting solely of ordinary shares, which are held directly by the Group.
+Set out below are the associates of the Group as at 31st December 2018 and 2017.
+The associates as listed below have share capital consisting solely of ordinary shares.

-Details of investment in associates as at 31st December 2017 and 2016 are as follows:
+Details of investment in associates as at 31st December 2018 and 2017 are as follows: